The future: pancreatitis research

 The next steps:

 The future looks brighter.
 This is the first time you have been asked what research you’d like to see into your condition.
-Now, Guts UK is working hard to promoting these questions and putting them questions into ‘researchable’ format.
+Now, Guts UK is working hard to promote these questions and put them into a ‘researchable’ format.
 We’re dedicated to finding an effective treatment, a cure for pancreatitis.
 With your donations, we can fund more pancreatitis research.
 Please donate today.

-The National Institute for Health and Research (NIHR) welcome applications for research towards conditions with top 10 priorities.
+The National Institute for Health and Research (NIHR) welcomes applications for research towards conditions with top 10 priorities.

 We finally have a direction for pancreatitis in the UK, a condition that has been neglected and misunderstood for too long.
 Together, we’re changing that.
 Thank you.
 Please donate today, to help us fund more research, reach more people and empower people to seek help.